raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ## Writing your program

 Now you can start writing the program for your experiment.
 To do this, you'll need to plan your coding sessions, understand the best way to write the program for your experiment, and ensure that it will work on the Astro Pis on the ISS.

-To help with planning, we've put together a teachers' and mentors' guide for Phase 2 that provides useful tips for facilitating your team's coding of their experiment.
+To help with planning, we've put together a guide for Phase 2 that provides useful tips for facilitating your team's coding.

 --- collapse ---
 ---
-title: Planning and running your coding sessions
+title: Tips for planning and running coding sessions
 ---

 Here is an example of an Astro Pi Mission Space Lab experiment idea, which will be used to illustrate how to plan and write your computer program (this is the experiment that the program shown in the step 'A big worked example' comes from).